daniel-aguilar/docker-tt-rss/README.md

 ## Feedback & Contribution

-This is a very experimental way of running `tt-rss` tailored for my preferences, but any feedback/contribution is greatly appreciated.
+This is a very experimental way of running TT-RSS tailored for my preferences, but any feedback/contribution is greatly appreciated.